-Table A-24 below lists for each of the City's voter-authorized general obligation bond programs the amount originally authorized, the amount issued and outstanding, and the amount of remaining authorization for which bonds have not yet been issued.
+Table A-24 below lists for each of the City's voter-authorized general obligation bond programs the amount issued and outstanding, and the amount of remaining authorization for which bonds have not yet been issued.
 Series are grouped by program authorization in chronological order.
 The authorized and unissued column refers to total program authorization that can still be issued, and does not refer to any particular series.
-As of December 31, 2016, the City had authorized and unissued general obligation bond authority of approximately \$1.54 billion.
+As of May 22, 2017, the City had authorized and unissued general obligation bond authority of approximately \$1.37 billion.